Scientific Calculator

 Trigonometric Functions

-Trigonometric functions (sine, cosine, tangent) map an angle (usually in radians) to ratio components on a unit circle.
-In CalcOS, inputs for trigonometric functions are computed in Radians.
+Trigonometric functions (sine, cosine, tangent) map an angle to ratio components on a unit circle.
+In CalcOS, inputs for trigonometric functions are computed based on active DEG/RAD mode.

 Square Root